 For example, in the work done in [G. Cai and B. Xia, “Convolutional Neural Networks for Multimedia Sentiment Analysis,” in CCF International Conference on Natural Language Processing and Chinese Computing, 2015, pp. 159–167.] the researchers chose to compare a deep network with a traditional network by using a CNN and Naïve Bayes, SVM and Logistic Regression for textual sentiment analysis.
 The proposed models were tested using two twitter datasets.
 The experimental results show that the proposed text CNN led to better performance than the other methods for text analysis.

 Other studies also support the above, concluding that deep learning systems can offer a better performance than other traditional classifiers.
 This is proven by the work done in [C. Frans, Siti Mariyah, and Setia Pramana, “Sentiment analysis: a comparison of deep learning neural network algorithm with SVM and naϊve Bayes for Indonesian text,” Journal of Physics: Conference Series, vol. 971, p.
 012049, 2018, doi: 10.1088/1742-6596/971/1/012049.] whereby the researchers compared the performance of a deep neural network with an SVM and a naïve-bayes classifier.
 The deep learning system manages to come out on top in all aspects.
 The model was tested with different feature extract techniques: Bag of Word, TF binary, TF-IDF and Bigram in order to have various results.
-In addition to this, unlike Naive Bayes and SVM, the modelling results produced by Deep Learning Neural Network are also not significantly affected by either balanced or unbalanced data composition conditions..
+In addition to this, unlike Naive Bayes and SVM, the modelling results produced by Deep Learning Neural Network are also not significantly affected by either balanced or unbalanced data composition conditions.
 On average, for the combination of Deep Learning Neural Network algorithms, the best feature extraction technique that can improve the final score of the modelling is Bigram (N-Grams).
-Thus, based on this research one can conclude that the combination of Deep Learning Neural Network algorithm with bigram technique is very suitable for conducting sentiment analysis for Indonesian text data.
+Thus, based on this research, one can conclude that the combination of Deep Learning Neural Network algorithm with bigram technique is very suitable for conducting sentiment analysis for Indonesian text data.

 The work done in [K. Abu Kwaik, M. Saad, S. Chatzikyriakidis, and S. Dobnik, “LSTM-CNN Deep Learning Model for Sentiment Analysis of Dialectal Arabic,” Communications in Computer and Information Science, pp. 108–121, 2019, doi: 10.1007/978-3-030-32959-4_8] also uses deep learning for classification.
 However, in this case, the researchers proposed a DL model that combines long-short term memory (LSTM) with convolutional neural networks (CNN).
 Here, a simple LSTM architecture was first introduced in order to determine its performance.
 This was tested on three dialectal SA datasets, which produced poor results.
 Then, an off-the-shelf SA model was taken from Kaggle, and its performance was tested.
 Such a model uses a combination of an LSTM and a CNN, and an improved performance was observed.
 Finally, the researchers proposed their own model, which is a more elaborate BiLSTM → CNN with more convolutional layers and obtained state-of-the-art results on the datasets that DL approaches have been previously applied to (i.e., the ASTD).
 In general, the results are promising but there is definitely room for improvement, especially on the three-way classification task.
 Of note, the researchers provided propositions which are believed to provide an ameliorated performance.
 These included the use of word embeddings specifically trained for the SA task, as well as even more complex DL architectures, for instance, ones using an attention mechanism.